GoogleChrome/developer.chrome.com/site/en/docs/webstore/best_practices/index.md

 : Themes inspired by animals.

 Art & Design
-: Themes build merely to make your browser look pretty.
+: Themes built merely to make your browser look pretty.

 Cars
 : Themes relating to cars, such as current and classic cars.